ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 +++
-title = "There is more to Tower than the Web UI" weight = 3
+title = "There is more to Automation Controller than the Web UI" weight = 3
 +++

-This is an advanced Tower lab so we don’t really want you to use the web UI for everything.
-To fully embrace automation and adopt the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) methodology, we want to use Ansible to configure our Ansible Tower Cluster.
+This is an advanced Automation Controller lab so we don’t really want you to use the web UI for everything.
+To fully embrace automation and adopt the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) methodology, we want to use Ansible to configure our Ansible Automation Controller Cluster.

-Since Ansible Tower is exposing all of its functionality via REST API, we can automate everything.
+Since Automation Controller is exposing all of its functionality via REST API, we can automate everything.
 Instead of using the API directly, it is highly recommended to use the [AWX](https://github.com/ansible/awx/tree/devel/awx_collection) or [Ansible Tower](https://cloud.redhat.com/ansible/automation-hub/repo/published/ansible/tower) Ansible Collection (the second link will only work for you, if you have an active Red Hat Ansible Automation Platform Subscription) to setup, configure and maintain your Red Hat Automation Platform Cluster.

 {{% notice info %}}
 For the purpose of this lab, we will use the community AWX collection.
-Red Hat Customer will prefer the supported Ansible Tower Collection.
+Red Hat Customers will prefer the supported Ansible Automation Controller Collection.
 Since this requires an active subscription and we want to make the lab usable for everyone, we will stick with the AWX collection for the purpose of the lab.
 {{% /notice %}}

-First, we want to install the AWX Collection.
+First, we need to install the AWX Collection.
 Installing Ansible Collections is super easy:

 ```bash
 [{{< param "control_prompt" >}} ~]$ ansible-galaxy collection install awx.awx:19.1.0
 ```

 {{% notice note %}}
 The AWX collection is updated very often.
 To make sure the following lab instructions will work for you, we install specifically version 19.1.0.
-We regularly update these instruction. to keep up to date and don't fall behind too much.
-However, to make sure the following instructions work for you, we suggest you to use the specified version.
+We regularly update these instruction to keep up to date and don't fall behind too much.
+However, to make sure the lab work for you, we suggest you to use the specified version.
 {{% /notice %}}

 ## Authentication